-This tradition started in 1932 when King George V, our current Queen’s grandfather, made a speech over radio broadcast written by Rudyard Kipling himself.
+This Christmas tradition started in 1932 when King George V, our current Queen’s grandfather, made a speech over radio broadcast written by Rudyard Kipling himself.
 Originally meant to boost morale during difficult times, such as World War II, the speech has developed into an annual reflection, a royal summary of the year from the most British perspective out there.

 The Queen’s 10-minute speech is at 3 p.m. on Christmas Day and is a moment for families to come together.
 There’s nothing more comforting than seeing the head of state dressed in a pastel-colored suit and pearl earrings reflecting on the victories and losses of the year.
-Its official name is “Her Majesty’s Most Gracious Speech,” but Britain shortened it to The Queen’s Speech and I’m sure she doesn’t mind.
+Its official name is “Her Majesty’s Most Gracious Speech,” but Britain shortens it to The Queen’s Speech and I’m sure she doesn’t mind.

 2. Adverts For The Big Supermarkets

 The UK is obsessed with Christmas adverts (that’s ads or advertisements for the uninitiated).
 It all started with John Lewis in 2011.
 The British department store hired advertising agency Adam & Eve to make a Christmas advert so heart-wrenching there wasn’t a dry eye left in the country.
 It was all anyone could talk about that year.

 Although Sainsbury’s very nearly won me over this year, John Lewis has once again stolen the show.
 They pulled out the big guns in 2018 and got Elton John himself involved.
 And the message they’ve sent is strong: Get your kid a musical instrument from John Lewis this Christmas and they’ll become a global superstar.

 3. Christmas Eve: The Biggest Drinking Night Of The Year